Solar Control Glass for Sliding Doors: Is it worth it?

 Double-glazed or triple-glazed windows with low-emissivity (Low-E) coatings are often used to reduce heat loss and enhance energy efficiency.
 Low-E Coatings reflect a portion of the solar heat outside during hot months and trap it inside during colder months.

-It’s important to have aluminium window frames that provide good thermal performance and minimise heat transfer.
-Their design should include appropriate ventilation features to remove excess moisture and maintain good indoor air quality.
+It’s important to have aluminium window and door frames that provide good thermal performance and minimise heat transfer in a passive solar heating design.
+They should have appropriate ventilation features to remove excess moisture and maintain good indoor air quality.

 ODC Glass designers are experts in the processes of achieving passive solar heating.
 Why not begin a conversation today?